Harvesting, cutting, trimming & drying

 and only increases odor.

-much moisture and even rough handling will actually
+degrees and too much moisture and rough handling will actually

 decrease your THC potency.
 Be gentle with your

 buds from trimming through drying, it will pay off in